sannejansen/Airbnb/README.md

 | Bijlmer-Oost | 19 |

-The mean of the prices of the listings in a specific neigborhood from the first week are compared to the prices of the listings in the same neigborhood in the last week of this year, to measure percent change in the price.
+The mean of the prices of the listings in a specific neigborhood from the first week are compared to the prices of the listings in the same neigborhood in the last week over the course of one year, to measure percent change in the price.
 The results are as followed:
 | **Neigborhood** | **% Price Change** |
 | ------------ | -------------|
 | Centrum-West  |	-17.58% |